Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Applications

 For parameters $\eps, p \in (0,1)$, suppose that the number $n$ of samples satisfies

 Then, with probability at least $1 - p$, the sample covariance matrix $\widehat{\mtx{K}}_n$ defined in~\eqref{eqn:scov-vec} satisfies

 \end{theorem}

-The proof of \cref{thm:scov-var} appears in the next subsection.
+The proof of Theorem~\ref{thm:scov-var} appears in the next subsection.

 This statement implies a fundamental fact from high-dimensional statistics due to Oliveira~\cite[Thm.~1]{Oli16:Lower-Tail}.
-The companion paper~\cite[Thm.~5.2]{Tro25:Comparison-Theorems} contains another proof based on \cref{fact:mineig-psd}.
-Our purpose is to demonstrate that the new comparison theorem (\cref{cor:mineig-main}) is also powerful enough to describe the same phenomenon.
-We remark that the existing results place a slightly stronger hypothesis on the random vector:
+The companion paper~\cite[Thm.~5.2]{Tro25:Comparison-Theorems} contains another proof based on Fact~\ref{fact:mineig-psd}.
+Our purpose here is to demonstrate that the new comparison theorem (Corollary~\ref{cor:mineig-main}) is also powerful enough to describe the same phenomenon.
+We remark that prior results place a slightly stronger hypothesis on the random vector:

-Although our assumption~\eqref{eqn:scov-mom} is formally weaker, it does not seem to yield a substantive improvement.